-The two lost touch gradually and remain out of touch until 2015.
+The two lost touch gradually and remained out of touch until 2015.

 Old Flame.
-Then they both happened to join a common school WhatsApp Group after 10 years of separation, which re-ignited their old flame.
+They both happened to join a school WhatsApp Group after 10 years of separation, which re-ignited their old flame.

 Few messages later, they were madly in love once again and wanted to get married.